 Our goal this year is to steward Christmas and this little booklet is our way of inviting you into that journey.
 My walking partner is my daughter Lindsay.
-This will be her second Christmas as a mother, with a new one on the way!
-All of that will add a new degree of challenge and stress to an already busy season.
+This will be her first Christmas as a mother, which will add a new degree of challenge and stress to an already busy season.
 But Lindsay has been a champion of simple living and creation care.
 So she and I together are going to share with you what the journey might look like once the last Tupperware container of Thanksgiving stuffing has been consumed and thoughts turn to the Yuletide season.